input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/catalyst_voting/jorm.md

 ## Abstract

-This document decribes a definition of the original Jörmungandr `VoteCast` transaction.
+This document describes a definition of the original Jörmungandr `VoteCast` transaction.

 ## Motivation